O dearest Friend (website only)

 Ideas for use

-This hymn by the American hymn writer Jaroslav Vajda is posted here in response to the idea of ‘Soul repair’, the theme for Lent 4 in the Soul Food worship resources produced by the Methodist Church, Lent 2025.
+This hymn by the American hymn writer Jaroslav Vajda was posted here in response to the idea of ‘Soul repair’, the theme for Lent 4 in the Soul Food worship resources produced by the Methodist Church, Lent 2025.

-The week’s subtitle is ‘Nourished by unconditional love and forgiveness’, and both the opening two lines and the closing lines of verse 1 allude directly to Jesus’ post-resurrection encounter with his disciple Peter in John 21:15-17 (pictured left).
+The week’s subtitle was ‘Nourished by unconditional love and forgiveness’, and both the opening two lines and the closing lines of verse 1 allude directly to Jesus’ post-resurrection encounter with his disciple Peter in John 21:15-17 (pictured left).
 ‘Do you love me?’, he asks Peter three times, reminding Peter of his failure to stand by his teacher as the authorities came to take him away.
 Jesus nevertheless still stands by Peter, as he stands by us, unconditionally.

 As Vajda wrote, Peter is “the chosen friend who let down his dearest Friend and yet could hope to be given another chance”.
 The idea is evoked beautifully in a single phrase from perhaps Vajda’s most famous hymn, ‘Now the silence’: “Now the heart forgiven leaping” (see below).